-The procedures involved in buying or selling a French property differ substantially from the English system of conveyancing.
-The contract documents will of course all be in French; while they are occasionally supplied with translations, these are commonly generic, and not sufficiently accurate, and should problems arise, it is the French version that would be relied on in court, so this is the version that should be subjected to legal scrutiny.
+French property law and the procedures involved in buying or selling a French property differ substantially from the English system of conveyancing.
+The contract documents will, of course, all be in French; while they are occasionally supplied with translations, these are commonly generic, and not sufficiently accurate, and should problems arise, it is the French version that would be relied on in court, so this is the version that should be subjected to legal scrutiny.

 The contract is often signed at a very early stage, not necessarily by the lawyer in France, the Notaire, who may indeed have no knowledge of the transaction until after the contract is binding on the parties to it.
 It will contain a number of conditions that may or may not protect you suitably in relation to the purchase.